 You can invest £20,000 in your stocks and shares ISA each year and all your profit, whether from capital gains or income, will grow tax-free within your ISA wrapper.
 The ISA allowance resets annually, however, so it’s a case of use it or lose it as it won’t roll over into the next financial year.

-ISAs are more flexible than pensions; whilst you can only start withdrawing from your pension from the age of 55, changes to ISA regulation means you can withdraw and pay in money to your stocks and shares ISA without it affecting your annual allowance.
+ISAs are more flexible than pensions; whilst you can only start cashing in the age of 55, and you cannot withdraw your private pension before that changes to ISA regulation means you can withdraw and pay in money to your stocks and shares ISA without it affecting your annual allowance.

 At Moneyfarm, we know flexibility is key for many families so ensure you can get your money back in under seven working days.
 An ISA can help you protect and grow your money in a simple and efficient way and can be a useful supplement to your pension income throughout retirement.

 Five tips for investing 75K

 - Make sure you have a rainy day fund and have paid off any expensive debt

 - Invest in the right way for you – at Moneyfarm we match you to an investment portfolio that’s built and managed specifically for your investor profile

 - Manage risk with diversification – aim to offset losses with gains made elsewhere.
 This can be expensive to do yourself, but exchange traded funds (ETFs) can help – these are the products Moneyfarm uses to build its portfolios.

 - Top up your pension – give the future you a helping hand and make the most of any tax relief to maximise your pension income